saadayomide/hpc-final-project/README.md

 ### Prerequisites

-- Access to HPC cluster with GPU nodes
+- HPC cluster with SLURM scheduler
-- SLURM scheduler
+- Python 3.10+ with PyTorch 2.1+
-- Apptainer/Singularity
+- (Optional) Apptainer for containerized execution

 ### 1. Clone and Setup